PayPal: An in-depth guide

 How PayPal works

-PayPal facilitates transactions for a diverse range of users worldwide, including individual customers, businesses, enterprises, and nonprofits.
-Here’s how PayPal processes payments safely and efficiently:
+A diverse range of users worldwide use PayPal, including individual customers, businesses, enterprises, and nonprofits.
+Here’s how PayPal payments work:

 • Account setup and user verification

 Users begin by creating a PayPal account and linking payment methods such as a bank account or credit card.
 PayPal verifies the user’s identity before processing payments, a regulatory requirement for added security.
-This verification process uses data encryption and anti-fraud technology to prevent identity theft and financial fraud.
+Users can receive money with either a personal or business PayPal account, as long as the email address or mobile number is confirmed.

 • Transaction initiation